Site Overlay

 • A firm relating to the development or approval, including the process for development or approval, of any abbreviated drug application or,

-• An individual convicted for developing or approving any drug product or otherwise relating to any drug product under the Federal Food, Drug, and Cosmetic Act.
+• An individual convicted of developing or approving any drug product or otherwise relating to any drug product under the Federal Food, Drug, and Cosmetic Act.

-This list aims to help businesses comply with FDA regulations and safeguard public health.
+This list aims to help businesses comply with FDA regulations and ensure the protection of public health.
 It does this by preventing those with a history of regulatory non-compliance from engaging in FDA-related activities altogether.

 For healthcare businesses, associating with a debarred individual or firm can have various consequences.
 These consequences often range from legal repercussions to monetary losses, reputational damages, and contract terminations.

 One of the simplest ways to mitigate the risk of these events is to do an FDA debarment list search.
 Compliance officers should implement this check as part of their company’s internal vetting processes.
-Conducting an FDA debarment list search should consist of a few things.
+Conducting an FDA debarment list search should involve several key steps.

-Once the observation is made, an organization should report the discovery immediately, as hiring someone on the FDA debarment list can cost upwards of Fines to reach levels of $250K per individual and $1M per organization in penalties.
+Once the observation is made, an organization should report the discovery immediately, as hiring someone on the FDA debarment list can result in fines of up to $250,000 per individual and $1,000,000 per organization in penalties.

 In some cases, you may be required to report your findings to regulatory authorities.
-This is especially true if your organization has checked the FDA debarment list of clinical investigators and unknowingly continues to work with a debarred person.
-In this case, the FDA’s Office of Criminal Investigation will likely further investigate the violation.
+This is especially true if your organization has checked the FDA’s debarment list of clinical investigators and continues to work with a debarred person without being aware of it.
+In this case, the FDA’s Office of Criminal Investigations will likely conduct a further investigation into the violation.

 The FDA Debarment List Data Collected